 Aside from appropriations bills, several bills have been introduced into the 114th Congress that would impact the RUS broadband programs.
-These include:
+These include the following:

 - H.R.
 3152 (Nolan), introduced on July 22, 2015, as the Rural Broadband Initiative Act, would amend the Rural Electrification Act of 1936 to establish an Office of Rural Broadband within the USDA.
 Under this bill, the new office would administer all rural broadband-related grant and loan programs previously administered by the RUS.
 Headed by an Under Secretary for Rural Broadband Initiatives, the office is directed to conduct extensive, nationwide outreach to rural areas; foster the development of a comprehensive rural broadband strategic vision; plan coordination of federal resources for state, regional, and local governments to assist citizens living and working in rural areas; assess all relevant technologies as the technologies are able to support in whole or in part rural broadband needs and requirements; serve as a single information source for all rural broadband programs and services administered by federal agencies, and coordinate the activities undertaken under federal rural broadband programs; and provide technical assistance to state, regional, and local governments to develop broadband deployment strategies.
 The Under Secretary is also directed to develop a comprehensive rural broadband strategy to be submitted to the President and Congress; convene a Rural Broadband Advisory Panel; and establish a comprehensive and interactive rural broadband web-based clearinghouse that describes options, opportunities, resources, successful public-private partnerships, comprehensive funding sources, and technology tutorials for rural broadband. - H.R.
 4160 (Huffman), introduced on December 2, 2015, as the Rural Broadband Infrastructure Investment Act, would amend Section 601 of the Rural Electrification Act of 1936 (7 U.S.C.
 950bb) to establish a broadband grant program to accompany the Rural Broadband Loan program.
-The bill would also make changes to the Telecommunications Infrastructure Loan and Loan Guarantee program-specifically raising the threshold for an eligible rural area from 5,000 to 20,000 population, and permitting USDA to give preference to loan applications that support regional telecommunications development. - S. 268 (Sanders), introduced on January 27, 2015, as the Rebuild America Act of 2015, would appropriate \$2.5 billion per year through FY2019 for the broadband initiatives program established under title VI of the Rural Electrification Act of 1936 (7 U.S.C.
-950bb et seq.) to expand the access and quality of broadband service across the rural United States.
+The bill would also make changes to the Telecommunications Infrastructure Loan and Loan Guarantee program-specifically raising the threshold for an eligible rural area from 5,000 to 20,000 population, and permitting USDA to give preference to loan applications that support regional telecommunications development. - H.R.
+5897 (Stefanik), introduced on July 14, 2016, as the Precision Farming Act of 2016, would utilize loans and loan guarantees under the rural broadband access program to provide broadband service for agricultural producers.
+Also would provide universal service support for installation charges for broadband service for agricultural producers in order to improve precision farming and ranching. - H.R.
+6336 (Pocan), introduced November 17, 2016, as the Broadband Connections for Rural Opportunities Program Act of 2016 (B-CROP), would amend Section 601 of the Rural Electrification Act of 1936 (7 U.S.C.
+950bb) to establish a broadband grant program to accompany the Rural Broadband Loan program.
+Also would raise authorization from \$25 million to \$50 million and would require grant and loan recipients to submit broadband buildout data which the USDA Secretary would submit to FCC's National Broadband Map. - S. 268 (Sanders), introduced on January 27, 2015, as the Rebuild America Act of 2015, would appropriate \$2.5 billion per year through FY2019 for the broadband